-If Excavation Damage by Third Party is selected, answer question 1
+If any Excavation Damage sub-cause is selected, answer questions 1 through 14.

 1. and 1a.
 Prior Notification Indicate whether you received prior notification of the excavation activity.
 If yes, indicate all of the notification sources.

 1b. through 1d.
 One-Call State Law Exemptions Per the primary Incident Investigator results, indicate whether State law exempted the excavator from notifying a one-call center.
 If yes, select the type of exemption from the list.
 If "Other" is selected, enter text describing the exemption.
 Describe the exempting authority and exempting criteria.